Cleveland Browns vs. Detroit Lions NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Detroit's games have gone over 42.5 points in five of nine chances this season.

-- Sunday's over/under is 2.7 points higher than the combined 39.8 PPG average of the two teams.
+- Sunday's total is 2.7 points higher than the combined 39.8 PPG average of the two teams.

-- The 53 points per game these two squads have allowed to opponents this season are 10.5 more than the 42.5 total in this contest.
+- These two squads surrender a combined 53 points per game, 10.5 more than this contest's over/under.

+- Browns games this season feature an average total of 47.1 points, a number 4.6 points higher than Sunday's over/under.

 Browns stats and trends

-- In Cleveland's 10 games this season, it has five wins against the spread.
+- Cleveland has five wins against the spread in 10 games this season.

 - The Browns have yet to cover the spread this season when favored by 12.5 points or more.

-- Cleveland is 2-2 against the spread and 2-2 overall this season when the team scores more than 28.9 points.
+- Cleveland is 2-2 against the spread and 2-2 overall this season when the team records more than 28.9 points.

-- When Cleveland amasses over 379.8 yards, the team is 2-1 against the spread and 1-2 overall.
+- In games that Cleveland piles up more than 379.8 yards, the team is 2-1 against the spread and 1-2 overall.

 - The Browns have turned the ball over nine times this season, one fewer than the Lions have forced (10).